-- Alcohol and drugs are not to be used or brought to ETC. - You must not attend classes under the influence of drugs or alcohol. - The legal age to drink alcohol in New Zealand is 18.
-Students under 18 should not drink alcohol. - Breaking these rules can result in instant dismissal from your course with no refund of fees.
+- Alcohol and drugs are not to be used or brought to ETC. - You must not attend classes under the influence of drugs or alcohol. - The legal age to drink alcohol in New Zealand is 18 years.
+Students under 18 years should not drink alcohol. - Breaking these rules can result in instant dismissal from your course with no refund of fees. - Students in homestay accommodation must respect the rules of their homestay regarding alcohol use.
+Homestays should not provide alcohol to students under 18 years old.